UTSCCSCC01/finalprojects22-cyclist/doc/sprint4/sprint4.md

    3. CYC-211: backend - provide completion rate for last month
    4. CYC-212: backend - provide a completion rate for last 3 months

+## Spikes
+- Requiring a deeper progression of the algorithm for the suggested time function
+- Implementing more features for the web app

 ## Team Capacity

 - 48 hours